 Each bright yellow dot on the world map below represents the addition of one million humans, and by the year 2000, it looks like the entire world is “on fire” as we add almost three billion people during the final seconds (from the year 2000 to 2050).

 Global Population Update.
-Having more than tripled during my lifetime of 77 years, it now stands at just over 7.95 billion, as of May 2022— and we are still adding over six million every month (births minus deaths).
+Having almost quadrupled during my lifetime of 77 years, it now stands at just over 7.97 billion, as of August 2022— and we are still adding over six million every month (births minus deaths).
 Check out the latest World Population.
 The U.N. projects that we will reach ten billion by 2056.

 I believe that it is technically possible to get that done — and still be able to provide an exceptionally satisfying way of life for all of humanity.
 That overall vision is what we describe in our book, Outcry — a two-hour read that will hopefully be read and acted upon by enough people to make a difference.